jinks908/treemd/README.md

 - **Multiple formats** - Plain text, JSON output
 - **Statistics** - Count headings by level

+**treemd** is incredibly powerful as a CLI utility.
+Using the `--tree` visualizations with `--section` enables rapid piecewise consumption of even the largest `.md` files.

 ## Installation

 ### From crates.io